Personal

 Today’s Guardian newspaper has an article about Robert Owen, after whom I was named:

-the Scottish parliament spent part of yesterday debating whether Robert Owen’s face should appear on Scottish banknotes.
-The explanation, as those who know the history… Continue reading
+… Go to www.owen.org to read the rest Read the full post »the Scottish parliament spent part of yesterday debating whether Robert Owen’s face should appear on Scottish banknotes.
+The explanation, as those who know the history

 I was touched to receive the following message through my website yesterday:

-i am one of the proud person in the world when in heard that you are going to man utd but please i am applealing to you that… Continue reading
+… Go to www.owen.org to read the rest Read the full post »i am one of the proud person in the world when in heard that you are going to man utd but please i am applealing to you that

 We went to see Teza last night, a newish film by Haile Gerima which won Best Screenplay and the Special jury prize at the Venice film festival last year.
 The film is in Amharic with English sub-titles.